isabella232/partner-center-pr.pt-pt/partner-center/announcements/2021-february.md

 ________________
-## <a name="now-live-docusign-migration-to-adobe-sign-for-partners-under-microsoft-partner-agreements-mpas"></a><a name="9"></a> Agora live: DocuSign migração para Adobe Sign para parceiros ao abrigo de Acordos de Parceiros microsoft (MPAs)
+## <a name="now-live-docusign-migration-to-adobe-sign-for-partners-under-microsoft-partner-agreements-mpas"></a><a name="9"></a> Agora live: DocuSign migração para Adobe Assinar para parceiros ao abrigo de Acordos de Parceiros microsoft (MPAs)

 ### <a name="categories"></a>Categorias